Health Care: The Risks Of Repeal Without Replace

 3. Insurance Markets Would Unravel

 Rising rates and fewer people in the market are the two ingredients for the mythical and much-invoked "death spiral."
-That's when rates rise so much that nobody can afford insurance and the entire market collapses.
+That would occur if rates rise so much that nobody can afford insurance and the entire market collapses.

-And that's what the Republican's proposed repeal of the Affordable Care Act, or Obamacare, would do, according to multiple health-care analysts.
+And that is what the Republican's proposed repeal of the Affordable Care Act, or Obamacare, would do, according to multiple health care analysts.

 Robert Laszewski, president of Health Policy and Strategy Associates, a consulting firm, says a repeal and delay "would just cause more market calamity without a known replacement."

-And then there's the question of what would replace Obamacare.
+And then there is the question of what would replace Obamacare.

 Charles Gaba, who runs the AcaSignups.net website that tracks ACA enrollment numbers, doubts congressional Republicans will come up with anything better:

-"These guys have had eight years to come up with their 'alternative/replacement' plan, clearly with nothing to show for it," he wrote on his web site.
+"These guys have had eight years to come up with their 'alternative/replacement' plan, clearly with nothing to show for it," he wrote on his website.
 "Does anyone honestly think that they'd actually come up with anything useful given one more year?"